AutomateThePlanet/Bellatrix-BDD-Documentation/docs/android-automation/execute-tests-crossbrowsertesting.md

 And I want to set build = myCustomName
 And I open app
 ```
 To execute BELLATRIX tests in CrossBrowserTesting cloud, you could use the BrowserStack predefined steps.
-CrossBrowserTesting integreation provides additional steps for capturing video, capturing network logs, build and debug.
+CrossBrowserTesting integration provides additional steps for capturing video, capturing network logs, build and debug.
 The last four are optional and have default values.

 Configuration
 -------------